-NOTE: The electrical circuit designed into the spindle motor speed control of your lathe or mill reads incoming current from 100 to 240 volts AC and 50 or 60 Hz and automatically adapts to supply the correct 90 volts DC to the motor.
+The electrical circuit designed into the spindle motor speed control of your lathe or mill reads incoming current from 100 to 240 volts AC and 50 or 60 Hz and automatically adapts to supply the correct DC voltage to the motor.
 As long as you have a properly wired, grounded connector cord for your source, the machine will operate anywhere in the world without a transformer.
 This has been true for all Sherline machines built since 1994.